endoflife-date/endoflife.date/CONTRIBUTING.md

 title: Timeturner

 # Category of the product (mandatory).
-# Possible values are os,db,app,lang,framework,device,service,server-app.
+# Possible values are os,database,app,lang,framework,device,service,server-app.
 # If you add a new value, please mention it in the PR Description.
 Some rough guidelines:
 # - os is for operating systems (and similar projects),
-# - db is for databases,
+# - database is for all kinds of database,
 # - app is for end-user applications,
 # - lang is for programming languages,
 # - framework is for application libraries, SDKs, frameworks...,